New Year's Resolution 2011: Follow Through on Good Nonprofit Governance Practices

 Dodd-Frank also goes further than the federal tax law rules for exempt organizations, requiring disclosure of the ratio of median annual employee compensation to the CEO’s compensation.

 New Securities and Exchange Commission rules effective in 2010 could also affect disclosure practices in the nonprofit sector.
-The new rules require public companies to disclose specific information regarding the experience, qualifications, attributes, and skills that led to the board’s conclusion that a director or nominee should serve on the board, including whether the board considered a candidate’s specific risk assessment and financial reporting expertise.
+The new rules require public companies to disclose specific information regarding the experience, qualifications, attributes, and skills that led to the board’s conclusion that a director or nominee should serve on the board, including whether the board considered a candidate’s specific

 The rules further require disclosure of whether and how the board considers diversity in identifying nominees for the board.
-While the rules do not define “diversity,” they do provide that companies may consider diversity to be more expansive than race, gender, and national origin, and may include differences of viewpoint, professional experience, education, skill, and other qualities.
+While the rules do not define “diversity,” they do provide that companies may consider diversity to be more expansive than race, gender, and national origin, and may include differences of viewpoint, professional experience,

 A challenging investment climate exposes governance weaknesses